Zylann/zCraft/readme.md

 and may be used for other projects than zCraft.
 It is heavily based on SFML, but some parts are independent.

-- zENGui, namespace zn::ui::, folder zengui/
+- zENGui, namespace zn::ui::, folder engine/ui/

 This is a generic gui that doesn't depend on anything, except for "very" basic files such as Vector2, Rect and Color.
 It is currently developped as part of the project.
 All you have to do to use it is to provide your renderer and input.
+Note : some renderers and inputs are already programmed.

 - zCraft, namespace zcraft::, folder zcraft/